organisciak/dissertation/document/2_crowdsourcing.md

 Yochai Benkler's Wealth of Networks [-@benkler_wealth_2006], discussed earlier, which took a political economy view to commons-based forms of production, and the affordances that technology provides for sidestepping corporate production in this way.
 -->

-## Crowdsourcing in the Wild
+## Crowdsourcing in Practice

 There is a great deal of crowdsourcing "in the wild", including notable successes and failures.
 The successful projects are particularly worth looking at for clues as to what distinguishes them in the face of less successful or failed sites.
 Below is a selection of projects that have lasted.
-This small list is chosen in a somewhat arbitrary manner but in the service of a few points.
+This small list is chosen in the service of a few points.

-Many of these projects are approaching or have surpassed a decade of existence: an eon for the networked age.
+First, many of these projects are approaching or have surpassed a decade of existence: an eon for the networked age.
 The age shows, however, which certainly adds dimension: novelty wears off and communities gentrify.
 A project such as Wikipedia or LibraryThing has a very different makeup than a new and novel project as the British Library's LibCrowds [@chiesura_introducing_2015].